tap349/tap349.github.io/_posts/2016-03-24-turbolinks.md

 #### `ready`

-`ready` is jQuery specific event - it uses `DOMContentLoaded` event or emulates it if the former is not available in the browser.
+`ready` is jQuery-specific event - it uses `DOMContentLoaded` event or emulates it if the former is not available in the browser.

 `ready` event occurs when HTML document is finished loading (or reloading)